 What is included in the residency.

-The residency includes accommodation in a private room in the five star hotel Lucy, breakfast and two daily meals in the hotel's restaurant, economy flights to and from the country of residence, a 500 Euro artist fee and a per diem of 20 Euros for personal expenses.
+The residency includes accommodation in a private room in the five star hotel Lucy, breakfast and two daily meals in the hotel's restaurant, economy flights to and from the country of residence and a per diem of 25 Euros for personal expenses.
 For the production of the artwork following the residency a 400 Euro Artist Fee will be paid and up to 400 Euro production budget provided.

 What is not included in the residency

 Personal, health and equipment insurance must be arranged by the artist in advance.
 Please make sure that your insurance policy covers you in all kinds of emergency as the Residency is not able to provide comprehensive health coverage of any kind.

 Currently we accept applications from visual artists that use photography extensively in their practice.